hopnets/practical_deflection/Omnet_Sims/README.md

 bash extract_dist_files_LS.sh
 ```

-After the distribution files are downloaded, run the following commands based on the trasnport protocol for which you want to run your simulations:
+After the distribution files are extracted, run the following commands based on the transport protocol for which you want to run your simulations:

 **TCP:**